 The Brica combines durability with lightweight convenience.
 It can be set up quickly and easily and folds with just as simply.
 This bassinet folds flat and is easy to store and transport and has a carrying handle to use when it’s in the folded position.
 It can even fit into a suitcase when it’s folded.
 It comes with a comfortable mattress and a fitted crib sheet.
 Made from mesh and breathable fabric, this bassinet allows for good airflow.
 The steel frame is sturdy and locks at four different points.
-It can also be used for parents who want to co-sleep with baby but want a bit of a barrier for safety.
-The unit can also be used to transition baby to sleeping in a crib.
+It can also be used for parents who want to co-sleep with the baby but want a bit of a barrier for safety.
+The unit can also be used to transition your baby to sleeping in a crib.
 See the Brica bassinet in action right here.

 - Lightweight for easy transport

 - Weight limit is up to 15 pounds

 - Dimensions: 30 x 18.5 x 10 inches